nyakaz73/dialogStateManagementFlutter/README.md

   }
 }

-The notifyListeners method is going to be responsible for letting widgets which are uptop the state stack know if a change in state has occurred in this class effecting changes on our UI(in this case our customers Page).
+The notifyListeners method is going to be responsible for letting widgets which are up-top the state stack know if a change in state has occurred.Thus effecting changes on our UI(in this case our customers Page).

 3. Thirdly to listen to changes which would have been triggered by our notifyListeners() method you need a Consumer Widget at our UI level to register those changes on your UI.The consumer widget will rebuild you UI
 Consumer<RegisterCustomerModel>(